 Recently Published Blog Articles:

-This month officially marks 16 months living outside of the U.S. for me (Lauren)!
-I’ve been traveling mostly with a group called the Wifi Tribe — a global community of co-living and co-working remote workers and digital nomads!
+Most of my travels have been with a group called the Wifi Tribe, a global community of co-living and co-working remote workers and digital nomads!

 Alex and I first started traveling with the Wifi Tribe over 3 years ago right after we started our first blog.
 We went to Nicaragua, Bali, Peru, Costa Rica, and Portugal with the tribe!